Notes on the data: Aboriginal education

-Full-time participation in secondary school education at age 16, 2016
+Aboriginal participation in full-time secondary school education at age 16, 2016

-A majority (79.1%) of the population aged 16 years at the time of the 2016 Census were reported as being in full-time secondary education.
+A majority (71.3%) of the Aboriginal population aged 16 years at the time of the 2016 Census were reported as being in full-time secondary education; the proportion for all 16 year old Australians was 84.1%.
 The intention of this variable is to show the extent of variation in participation geographically and between population groups.

-Note that the extent to which those who have left school at this age, for example to enter the labour force, is not accounted for in these data – see the indicator Engagement in Employment, Education and Training.
+Note that the extent to which those who have left school at this age, for example to enter the labour force, is not accounted for in these data – see the indicator Engagement in Employment, Education and Training, to be published when data are released by the Australian Bureau of Statistics in October/November 2017.

 - Dale R. Early school leaving - lessons from research for policy makers.
 (Report on behalf of the Network of Experts in Social Sciences and Education (NESSE)).
 Paris, France: European Commission; 2010.